artrocity/myweathersms/README.md

  #### Design implementations
     - In order to work more with APIs I have decided to use this version to text via the Twilio app

-##### TODO
-    - Implement a text sms feature to text you the current atmospheric conditions at a set time each day